 A majority of online gateway providers charge a certain amount of fees from their customers to run their platforms.
 However, the pricing and fees vary from one provider to another.
 Make sure you evaluate your budget and choose wisely.

 Security is one factor that shouldn’t be compromised.
-Not only it is your responsible to keep your customers sensitive information secure but also your payment gateway provider.
+Not only it is your responsibility to keep your customer’s sensitive information secure but also your payment gateway provider.

 Wrapping up: Online payment gateways play a crucial role in deciding the effectiveness of your online business.
 Don’t ever, ever give it a back seat.
 Always pay close attention to the important things mentioned above before making your final decision.